MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 8. Use the **Generate** button to submit the prompt and view the code that gets generated.
 The prompt included an indication of the programming language to be generated (Python 3), a comment describing the desired functionality, and the first part of the function definition.
 The **code-davinci** model should have completed the function with appropriate Python code.

 ## Explore ChatGPT

----
-*Assumes a few things at publish-time:*

-1. *ChatGPT has been released and no longer requires the additional `?azureopenai_chatgpt_preview=true` URL parameter.*
-2. *There's a separate **ChatGPT** playground as there is in the preview (i.e. it doesn't all get merged into one playground)*
-3. ChatGPT is available in all regions where Azure openAI is available.

----

 ChatGPT is a chatbot developed by OpenAI that can provide a wide variety of natural language responses in a conversational scenario.
 The ChatGPT model and APIs for using it are included in Azure OpenAI.